 As home to the tech industry and many prestigious universities, the San Francisco Bay Area is teeming with some of the latest research findings.
 Take advantage of your time there with these opportunities to build your knowledge and broaden your horizons.

 Lectures at Stanford

-The Computer History Museum has hosted lectures featuring interviews between journalists and the leading voices in business and technology; past guests have included Mark Zuckerberg, Jane McGonigal, Sheryl Sandberg, and Elon Musk.
+The Computer History Museum has hosted lectures featuring interviews between journalists and the leading voices in business and technology.
+Past guests have included Mark Zuckerberg, Jane McGonigal, Sheryl Sandberg, and Elon Musk.
 Lectures are free to the public, and you can sign up for their mailing list to keep track of upcoming events.

 The California Academy of Sciences is a museum and research institute that has numerous science exhibits.
 The organization hosts scientific lectures and workshops for the price of general admission.
-The Benjamin Dean Astronomy Lectures series is offered as well as talks given by esteemed professors as part of the weekly NightLife event, which occurs every Thursday from 6pm till 10pm, and often includes music, science, and cocktails.
+They also offer the Benjamin Dean Astronomy Lectures series as well as talks given by esteemed professors as part of the weekly NightLife event, which occurs every Thursday from 6pm till 10pm, and often includes music, science, and cocktails.

 Books Inc. started as an independent bookstore — which the founders claim to be the oldest on the west coast, dating back to 1851 during the Gold Rush — that has since turned into a successful chain of 11 locations in California.
 In addition to a delightful treasure trove of good reads, the stores spotlight books by hosting discussions with the authors themselves.
 Different events are held at the East Bay, Peninsula, and San Francisco locations.

 Every Wednesday evening throughout the year you can attend the free public historical lecture series, Shaping San Francisco, at Eric Quezada Center for Culture and Politics.
 Supported by the City Lights Foundation, their topics include art and politics, ecology, history, literature, and social movements.
 They also store audio archives of past talks to browse in your spare time.